Assisted Reproductive Technology Glossary

 Blastocyst:

 Stage of development of the embryo about 5 – 6 days after fertilisation.
-(AIHW Assisted conception Australia and New Zealand 1999 and 2000, definitions)
+(AIHW Assisted Conception Australia and New Zealand 1999 and 2000, definitions)

 EMBRYOS